brianm/a/README.md

 You'll want to make sure to use <code>make</code> to build things though, so it can keep the GOPATH sane for you.

-If you source the <code>activate.sh</code> it will set up the GOPATH for "normal" Go development.
-The checkout dir will be symlinked into the workspace at the right place, so you can go down and work on it normally.
-By sourcing, I mean, in bash:
+If you run the <code>activate.sh</code> bash script, it will start a child bash process with a correct GOPATH, and a PATH which starts with WORKSPACE/bin.

-    $ . activate.sh
+    $ ./activate.sh

 This will export the GOPATH you need.